leuski/yahtml2pdf/README.md

                           value provided. (default: en) --toc-title <string>    The title for the table of contents.
+Default value provided. (default: Table of Contents) --toc-headings <list of numbers>
+                          The HTML heading tags to include into the Table of Contents.
+A comma seprated list of heading levels.
+                          Default value provided. (default: 1,2,3) --toc-depth <depth>     The depth of the Table of Contents.
+The effect is different from the allowed headings list.
+For example, if your document has
+                            <h1>...</h1>
+                            <h3>Heading 3</h3>
+                          and you set the depth to 2, 'Heading 3' will be included in the table.
+If, on the other hand, you have
+                            <h1>...</h1>
+                            <h2>...</h2>
+                            <h3>Heading 3</h3>
+                          here, there is an h2 tag between <h1> and <h3>, --
+                          'Heading 3' will not be included in the table.
-Default value provided. (default: Table of Contents) --outline               Generate the document outline in the final PDF.
+                          Default value provided. (default: 6) --outline               Generate the document outline in the final PDF.
 The table of Contents is a part of the document itself.
                           The outline is the navigation menu in the PDF.
+  --outline-headings <list of numbers>
+                          The HTML heading tags to include into the Table of Contents.
+A comma seprated list of heading levels.
+                          Default value provided. (default: 1,2,3) --outline-depth <depth> The depth of the outline.
+The effect is different from the allowed headings list.
+For example, if your document has
+                            <h1>...</h1>
+                            <h3>Heading 3</h3>
+                          and you set the depth to 2, 'Heading 3' will be included in the outline.
+If, on the other hand, you have
+                            <h1>...</h1>
+                            <h2>...</h2>
+                            <h3>Heading 3</h3>
+                          here, there is an h2 tag between <h1> and <h3>, --
+                          'Heading 3' will not be included in the outline.
+                          Default value provided. (default: 6)

 PAGE OPTIONS:
   --margin-left <length value>